 Normally the parasympathetic sphincter action dominates during the pupillary light reflex.
 The PVN increases the tone of the wrong side of the eye to create chaos in optical signaling.
 When it is chronically activated it stop working through fatigue due to chronic calcium efflux in this nucleus.
 This changes the oscillation it radiates to the central and peripheral nervous system.
 Since non-native EMF and blue light increase ROS, this means pupillary change tells us about the output or fatigue of the paraventricular nucleus (PVN) from our environment.
 We’d be wise to pay attention to this.
 In our labs, the answer is buried in adrenal stress indices with salivary melatonin levels.

 You might recall in Brain Gut 16, I told you this is where adrenal fatigue begins.
 Does this imply that man’s manufactured “alien sun’s” might be behind adrenal fatigue pandemic?
 Yes, it does.
 Blue light alters the central retinal hypothalamic pathways to ruin how the eye clock mechanism works.
-Blue light destroys melatonin synthesis in the eye, gut, and pineal gland.
+Blue light destroys many photoreceptors in the body like melatonin synthesis in the eye, gut, and pineal gland.
 This destroys melatonin signaling in the eye first and then it becomes generalized in the brain stem before it ruins sleep by altering the pineal release of melatonin during scotopic vision at night.